etingof/snmpsim/README.txt

 Here's the current list of variation modules supplied with Simulator:

-* counter - produces a non-decreasing sequence of integers over time
+* numeric - produces a non-decreasing sequence of integers over time
-* gauge - produces a random number in specified range
 * notification - sends SNMP TRAP/INFORM messages to disitant SNMP entity
 * volatilecache - accepts and stores (in memory) SNMP var-binds through SNMP SET
 * involatilecache - accepts and stores (in file) SNMP var-binds through